Yooooomi/EpitechCalendar/README.md

     * Put it in /config/client_id.json
 * `config.json`: You need to fill the required informations in this file
     * `REFRESH`: Application's refresh rate
-    * `REMINDERS`: Array of 'minutes', representing the reminders on your phone
+    * `REMINDERS`: Array of 'minutes', representing the reminders on your phone before the event
     * `LOGIN`: Your Epitech E-mail address
     * `AUTOLOGIN`: Your autologin link (begins with `/auth-`)